cortexproject/cortex/docs/configuration/config-file-reference.md

   # checked.
   [end: <int> | default = 0]

-# Queries with time range that is within this limits will match.
-If not set, it
+# Query time range should be within this limit to match.
+If not set, it won't be
-# won't be checked.
+# checked.
 time_range_limit:
   # Query time range should be above or equal to this value to match.
 If set to
   # 0, it won't be checked.